allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error INVALID_REGISTRATION()
 ```

-Error when the registration is invalid
+Throws when the registration is invalid.